dat3Cph/material/flow1/jpa/week1/README.md

 1. JPQL (Java Persistence Query Language) Part 1
     - Be able to explain the purpose of JPQL and how it differs from SQL.
-    - Be able to write JPQL queries using the SELECT, FROM, WHERE, GROUP BY, HAVING, and ORDER BY clauses.
+    - Be able to write JPQL queries using the SELECT, FROM, WHERE and ORDER BY clauses.
     - Be able to write JPQL queries using aggregate functions COUNT, SUM and MIN.
 2. JPQL (Java Persistence Query Language) Part 2
     - Be able to explain and demonstrate Named Queries.